eZmaxinc/eZmax-SDK-go/docs/SystemconfigurationResponse.md

 `func (o *SystemconfigurationResponse) HasDtSystemconfigurationReadonlyexpirationend() bool`

 HasDtSystemconfigurationReadonlyexpirationend returns a boolean if a field has been set.

+### GetObjBranding

+`func (o *SystemconfigurationResponse) GetObjBranding() CustomBrandingResponse`

+GetObjBranding returns the ObjBranding field if non-nil, zero value otherwise.

+### GetObjBrandingOk

+`func (o *SystemconfigurationResponse) GetObjBrandingOk() (*CustomBrandingResponse, bool)`

+GetObjBrandingOk returns a tuple with the ObjBranding field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjBranding

+`func (o *SystemconfigurationResponse) SetObjBranding(v CustomBrandingResponse)`

+SetObjBranding sets ObjBranding field to given value.

+### HasObjBranding

+`func (o *SystemconfigurationResponse) HasObjBranding() bool`

+HasObjBranding returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)